ioerger/transit2/src/pytransit/README.md

     hello_world.py
 ```

+We've covered `__main__.py`, `globals.py`, `transit_cli.py`, `transit_gui.py` in the sections above, and "specific_tools VS generic_tools" was given its own section above, so `methods/` is the last thing we need to cover for a hello_world.

 For a proper `hello_world` command we need to do two things.
 1. Create `methods/hello_world.py`
 2. Add `from .hello_world import *` to the `methods/__init__.py` file

-Once that is done the command `python ./src/transit.py hello_world jeff` should print out `Hello jeff`
+Once that is done, the command `python ./src/transit.py hello_world jeff` should print out `Hello jeff`

+There's a bit more to the folder structure, but we'll cover that after we talk about data and GUI tooling.

 ## How to Manipulate Data: The Data Structures

+After skimming the generic structures, if you have input data (ex: Gff file) structure feel free to skip to particular sections.

 #### Two generic structures: `LazyDict` and `named_list`